Melanated-Cyber-Kings/Class7-Homework/My Homework/03-Week/killercoda.md

 [🔝 Back to Top](#top)

-## The pipes and redirections concept
+## The Pipes and Redirections Concept
 The concepts is simple, really.
 The pipes and redirections are used to send (or retrieve) some information sent from one command or script to another command or script.
 It works on files too.
 Let's think about some examples:

 Count number of lines in the file